| Footnotes:(1) Letter to the

 suppliers want.
 This is why in business, dishonest people have no advantage

 over honest people.
 If they did, the free market would not work.
+Smith understood that a free market, even one consisting only of suppliers

 with bad intentions, will always serve the consumer better than a command

+economy run by well-intentioned people.
 Adam Smith was commenting on the free market—not regulated monopolies,

 nor government sanctioned cartels, nor companies heavily dependent on